Get the Job Title You Deserve

 3. Ask at the right time.

-Before you jump, think about your role in the company as a whole—and how well your company is doing.
+If you have studies for an MBA in Business think about your role in the company as a whole—and how well your company is doing.
 If your company is in the middle of an upheaval and crisis and you were asked to take on more responsibility than usual, it might not be a great time to ask.

 If your job regularly has new duties and responsibilities, and you’re not getting compensated for them, or acknowledged for them in your title—and your company or organization is not in distress—then ask.